-Water samples were collected for analysis of chlorophyll a, total nutrients (nitrogen and phosphorus), dissolved nutrients (dissolved reactive phosphorus, ammonium, nitrate and nitrite) from the epilimnion (0.5 m) and hypolimnion (9 m) at Site 1 (treatment site) and Site 2 (control site) (see Figure.
-2) in Lake Rotoehu from December 2011 to June 2014.
+Water samples were collected for analysis of chlorophyll a, total nutrients (nitrogen and phosphorus), dissolved nutrients (dissolved reactive phosphorus, ammonium, nitrate and nitrite) from the epilimnion (0.5 m) and hypolimnion (9 m) at Site 1 (mixing site) and Site 2 (control site) (see Figure.
+2) in Lake Rotoehu from December 2011 to June 2014 (see Appendix 1.5 for sampling dates).
 Water column profiles of dissolved oxygen, temperature and conductivity were also collected using a Sea-Bird CTD instrument at Site 1 and Site 2 from December 2011 to June 2014.
 Water clarity was measured using a Secchi disk comprising a 20-cm diameter disk with black and white markings which is lowered into the water until no longer visible.
 Secchi disk measurements were combined with the historical record from BoPRC.